Pilks-pixel/Tenzies-game/README.md

 ## Instructions
+Clone down to local machine,

 ### `npm start` to run in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Wins
 -[x] Made use of useState & useEffect hooks to manage individual states of each dice between rolls.

 -[x] Created dice faces using css with neon effect.

 -[x] Sound effects added with Uifx dependency.

 ## Futurefeatures
 -[] Dice rolls count.

 -[] Highscores page with database used for persistance.

 ## Significant code
 '''javascript

-`// Checks if all the dice are Equal and Held useEffect(() => {
+// Checks if all the dice are Equal and Held useEffect(() => {
     const allHeld = dice.every(die => die.isHeld)
     const allEqual = dice.every((die, index, arr)=> {